wp-plugins/juna-it-poll/readme.txt

 === Poll ===
 Contributors: Juna IT Poll
 Donate link: http://juna-it.com/index.php/features/elements/juna-it-plugin/
-Tags: poll, wordpress poll, create poll, custom poll, online poll, poll plugin, polling, polls, voting, yop poll, polldaddy, wppolls, wp polls, WordPress polls, Poll poll, Requires at least: 3.0.1
+Tags: poll, wordpress poll, create poll, custom poll, online poll, poll plugin, polling, polls, voting, yop poll, polldaddy, wppolls, wp polls, WordPress polls, Poll poll, pol, Requires at least: 3.0.1
-Tested up to: 4.2.3
+Tested up to: 4.2.4
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Juna IT Poll - Wordpress Plugin is an instrument for understanding visitor 's opinions.
+Juna IT Poll - WordPress Plugin is an instrument for understanding visitor 's opinions.
+You can use this plugin for explaining what your users think about your web-page or a new page and or about any question.

 == Description ==